Features FAQ Blog

 Cups to Grams Baking Conversion Chart

 Stop guessing, start weighing.
-Cups to grams and grams to cups for 15 common baking ingredients—measured with the spoon-and-level method.
+Cups to grams and grams to cups for 15 common baking ingredients, including quick answers for 0.75 cup, 1.25 cups, 2 cups and 115g flour.

 Cups to Grams Conversion Table